-The IUCN UK Peatland Programme requires the validation and verification process to be impartial and carried out consistently across all approved VVBs against the Peatland Code requirements and in accordance with ISO 17029:2019 9.1, ISO 14065: 2020.
-However, the IUCN UK PP keeps oversight over the VVBs via regular meetings (outlined above) and by checks of validated/verified documents:
+The IUCN UK PP requires the validation and verification process to be impartial and carried out consistently across all approved VVBs against the Peatland Code requirements and in accordance with ISO/IEC 17029:2019 section 9.1 and ISO 14065:2020.
+However, the IUCN UK PP keeps oversight over the VVBs via regular meetings (outlined above) and by checks of validated/verified documents.